erc-fhv/SimPlEC/README.md

 # More advanced / other concepts
 ## Independent interfaces
 When modelling controll methods or data infrastructure, one might quickly find time discrete simulation limiting.
-And even the event discrete simulation, as it is implemented in simplec, might not fullfil all needs for simulation.
+And even the event discrete simulation, as it is implemented in SimPlEC, might not fullfil all needs for simulation.
 Therefore one might start implementing custom methods for the models which interact with each other independent of the framework (one could call this agent based).
 The following example ilustrates a simple example of an interaction between a GridOperator and a SmartMeter:
 ```python
 import pandas as pd